aregsar/aregsarblog/blog/2020/configure-laravel-to-use-php-redis/index.md

     ],
 ```

-The redis driver has a `client` setting `'client' => env('REDIS_CLIENT', 'phpredis')` that represents the php client that it uses to connect to the Redis server.
+The driver has a `client` setting `'client' => env('REDIS_CLIENT', 'phpredis')` that represents the php client that it uses to connect to the Redis server.

 By default the client is set to `phpredis` so it will use the `phpredis` php extension to connect to Redis.

 > As mentioned at the beginning of the article you can set the client to `predis` instead `phpredis` so it will use the `predis` composer package to connect to the Redis server instead.

-## The Redis configuration connections

-The redis configuration shown in the previous section specifies two Redis connections named `default` and `cache`.

-The `'default'` redis connection is used by the Laravel Redis facade by default.

-The Laravel Redis facade can use any of the other named connections such as the `cache` connection by explicitly referencing the connection by connection name.

-You can add as many connections with different connection settings as you need to the redis driver.

-Also both connections use the same connection settings except for the `database`.
-So they are connecting to the same redis server instance, but each uses a different database on that instance.

-> Note: Since Redis clusters do not support more than one database for the cluster, we will change this configuration to always use database number 0 and use an additional setting labeled `prefix` to segment redis keys based on usage type.

-Examples of using both the default connection and named connections are shown in the following sections.

 ## Avoiding namespace conflicts when using the default phpredis client

 There is one downside of using the default `'phpredis'` Redis client.

-The downside is that you will not be able to use the default Laravel Redis facade alias specified in the `config/app.php` file within your application unless it is renamed.
+The downside is that you will not be able to use the default Laravel `Redis` facade `alias` specified in the `config/app.php` file within your application, unless it is renamed.

 This is because the `phpredis` extension has a class named `Redis` that conflicts with the `Redis` facade class name.

-If you choose not to rename the alias, then you need to use the `Redis` facade class directly using the full facade class namespace.

-To use the `Redis` facade in our application code we must either fully qualify the class name with the class namespace or import the namespace into the file where we use the facade class.
-Both of these cases is demonstrated below:
+If we choose not to rename the alias when using the `Redis` facade in our application code, we must either fully qualify the class name with the class namespace or import the namespace.

+Both of these cases are demonstrated below:

 ```php
 # fully namespace qualified class name